-SAP developed the concept of Handling Unit which was earlier known as the shipping unit.
+SAP Handling Unit Management is a concept developed by SAP, which was earlier known as the shipping unit.

 A Handling unit is an identification for a material in packing based logistics.
 A handling unit is defined as a physical unit that consists the combination of packaging material and material.
-All the information contained in the material items, such as batches and serial numbers, is always available by way of the handling units .
+Some common handling units are packaging materials like cartons, pallets etc.

 SAP WM offers the functionality of having Handling units with unique, scannable identification numbers that can be formed according to standards such as EAN 128 or SSCC .